abellaismail7/Athena/README.md

 With that in mind we think that we need a library where we can discover new things, learn more and boost our skills making 1337 proud of their students.

-The companies will be glad to see a 1.5 year student with to much knowlege about software architecture and design patterns ... those skills that a 1337 student would normally learn in the internship.
+The companies will be glad to see a 1.5 year student with too much knowlege about software architecture and design patterns ... those skills that a 1337 student would normally learn in the internship.